Merchant card acceptance

 Sales & refund receipts

-You must prepare a receipt for each sale and refund transaction processed and provide a copy of it to the cardholder at the time the card transaction is completed.
+You must prepare a receipt for each sale and refund transaction processed.
+You must provide a copy of the receipt to the cardholder at the time the card transaction is completed.

 Required information